-To mark the ‘Plant a Tree Year’ in 1973, a northern red oak tree (Quercus rubra) was planted at Wexham Springs, where our annual shows were held for many years, by Jeanette Hartley, who was Chairman at the time.
-It was chosen for its striking bark and colourful autumn foliage and we picture it here 45 years on with Jon Homan.
+Tree planting by the Society may have happened over many years but the earliest record we have marked ‘Plant a Tree Year’ in 1973.
+Our Chairman at the time, Jeanette Hartley, planted a Northern Red Oak tree (Quercus rubra) at Wexham Springs, where our annual shows were held for many years.
+It was chosen for its striking bark and colourful autumn foliage and we picture it with Jeanette and members of the then committee and again 45 years later with Jon Homan.

 The Society’s 125th Anniversary was commemorated on 5th May 2009, with the planting of a Wollemia nobilis in the Stoke Poges Memorial Gardens by the then President and Chairman, Jon Homan and Roger Beauchamp.
 This tree species was, until the late 1990’s,only known from fossil records dating it back 90 million years and thought to be extinct some two million years ago.
 It was discovered in 1994 by David Noble, a ranger in the Wollemi National Park, New South Wales and identified by the Sydney Botanic Gardens and assigned to the Araucariaceae, an ancient family of coniferous trees including the Kauri and Monkey Puzzle tree.
 Named after David Noble with the Wollemia meaning’ look around you, keep your eyes open and watch out’ .